oscardarwin/cv/index.md

 `10.2022 - now` __Machine Learning Engineer__, understand.ai, Karlsruhe, Germany

-We make AI generated training data for autonomous vehicles.
-In particular, I was on the team that built an object detection model using combined camera and LIDAR data.
+I was on the team that built an object detection model using combined camera and LIDAR data.
+Moreover, I was heavily involved in designing a new pricing model for the product in order to create the right incentives inside our company and also with our partner companies.
+I worked primarily with python including numpy, bigquery sql, pytorch and tensorflow.

 `July 2017 - September 2017` __R&D Specialist__, Grakn Labs Ltd., London, UK